What is Restricted Cash?

 4. Paying off debt

-A company may set aside a certain amount of cash each quarter to make payment for long-term debt.
+A company may set aside a certain amount of cash each quarter to make a payment on long-term debt.

-Due to the cash not being readily available for use, restricted cash is generally excluded in several liquidity ratios.
-Failure to exclude restricted cash in the calculation of liquidity ratios will make the company look more liquid than it is and mislead others.
-Examples of liquidity ratios that will exclude restricted cash include cash ratio and quick ratio.
+Due to the cash not being readily available for use, cash that is restricted is generally excluded in several liquidity ratios.
+Failure to exclude the cash in the calculation of liquidity ratios will make the company look more liquid than it is and, thereby, be misleading.
+Examples of liquidity ratios that exclude restricted cash include the cash ratio and the quick ratio.